-- Any suspicion that a child is injured, marked, or bruised in a way which is not readily attributable to the normal knocks or scrapes received in play. - Any explanation given which appears inconsistent or suspicious. - Any behaviours which give rise to suspicions that a child may have suffered harm (e.g. worrying drawings, writing or acts). - Any concerns that a child may be suffering from inadequate care, ill treatment, or emotional maltreatment. - Any concerns that a child is presenting signs or symptoms of abuse of neglect. - Any significant changes in a child's presentation, including non-attendance. - Any hint or disclosure of abuse from any person. - Any concerns regarding person(s) who may pose a risk to children (e.g., living in a household with children present). - Staff should be aware that children with SEND may face additional safeguarding challenges and should ensure that any potential barriers to them reporting concerns are removed.
+- Any suspicion that a child is injured, marked, or bruised in a way which is not readily attributable to the normal knocks or scrapes received in play. - Any explanation given which appears inconsistent or suspicious. - Any behaviours which give rise to suspicions that a child may have suffered harm (e.g.

-- If a teacher, in the course of their work in the profession, discovers that an act of Female Genital Mutilation appears to have been carried out on a girl under the age of 18 the teacher must report this to the Designated Safeguarding Lead, who will inform the Police. - Any children who they believe may benefit from early help, this includes identifying emerging problems, liaising with the Designated Safeguarding Lead, sharing information with other professionals to support early identification and assessment and, in some cases, acting as the lead professional in undertaking an early help assessment. - Any concerns that a child is at risk of, or involved in, serious violent crime.
+- worrying drawings, writing or acts). - Any concerns that a child may be suffering from inadequate care, ill treatment, or emotional maltreatment. - Any concerns that a child is presenting signs or symptoms of abuse of neglect. - Any significant changes in a child's presentation, including non-attendance. - Any hint or disclosure of abuse from any person. - Any concerns regarding person(s) who may pose a risk to children (e.g., living in a household with children present). - Staff should be aware that children with SEND may face additional safeguarding challenges and should ensure that any potential barriers to them reporting concerns are removed. - If a teacher, in the course of their work in the profession, discovers that an act of Female Genital Mutilation appears to have been carried out on a girl under the age of 18 the teacher must report this to the Designated Safeguarding Lead, who will inform the Police.
+Referrals to the police will be made by telephoning 101.
+However, if there is a risk to life a call to 999 must be made. - Any children who they believe may benefit from early help, this includes identifying emerging problems, liaising with the Designated Safeguarding Lead, sharing information with other professionals to support early identification and assessment and, in some cases, acting as the lead professional in undertaking an early help assessment. - Any concerns that a child is at risk of, or involved in, serious violent crime.